Verizon

-Verizon Communications Inc., commonly known as Verizon, is an American multinational telecommunications conglomerate and a corporate component of the Dow Jones Industrial Average.
-The company is headquartered at 1095 Avenue of the Americas in Midtown Manhattan, New York City, but is incorporated in Delaware.
+Verizon Communications Inc. (/vəˈraɪzən/ və-RY-zən), is an American telecommunications company headquartered in New York City.
+It is the world's second-largest telecommunications company by revenue and its mobile network is the largest wireless carrier in the United States, with 146.1 million subscribers as of June 30, 2025.

-The company was formed in 1984 as Bell Atlantic as part of the break up of the Bell System into seven companies, each a Regional Bell Operating Company (RBOC), commonly referred to as "Baby Bells".
-Headquartered in Philadelphia, it originally had an operating area from New Jersey to Virginia.
+The company was formed in 1983 as Bell Atlantic as a result of the breakup of the Bell System into seven companies, each a Regional Bell Operating Company (RBOC), commonly referred to as "Baby Bells."
+The company was originally headquartered in Philadelphia and operated in the states of Pennsylvania, New Jersey, Delaware, Maryland, Virginia, and West Virginia.

 In 1997, Bell Atlantic expanded into New York and the New England states by merging with fellow Baby Bell NYNEX.
 While Bell Atlantic was the surviving company, the merged company moved its headquarters from Philadelphia to NYNEX's old headquarters in New York City.
 In 2000, Bell Atlantic acquired GTE, which operated telecommunications companies across most of the rest of the country not already in Bell Atlantic's footprint.
 Bell Atlantic, the surviving entity, changed its name to Verizon, a portmanteau of veritas (Latin for "truth") and horizon.

 In 2015, Verizon expanded into content ownership by acquiring AOL, and two years later, it acquired Yahoo!
-Inc. AOL and Yahoo were amalgamated into a new division named Oath Inc., which was rebranded as Verizon Media in January 2019, and was spun off and rebranded to Yahoo after its sale to Apollo Global Management.
+Inc. AOL and Yahoo were amalgamated into a new division named Oath Inc., which was rebranded as Verizon Media in January 2019, and was spun off and rebranded to Yahoo!
+Inc. after its sale to Apollo Global Management.

 As of 2016, Verizon is one of three remaining companies with roots in the former Baby Bells.
 The other two, like Verizon, exist as a result of mergers among fellow former Baby Bell members.
 SBC Communications bought the Bells' former parent AT&T Corporation and took on the AT&T name, and CenturyLink acquired Qwest (formerly US West) in 2011 and later became Lumen Technologies in 2020.

-Verizon's mobile network is the largest wireless carrier in the United States, with 143.3 million subscribers as of the end of Q4 2022.
-They also sell accessories and gear for mobiles and PC.

 History

-Bell Atlantic (1984–2000)
+Bell Atlantic and mergers with NYNEX, GTE and Vodafone (1984–2002)

-In 1983, the US Department of Justice came to a settlement with AT&T Corporation to breakup the Bell System.
+In 1983, the US Department of Justice came to a settlement with the original AT&T to break up the Bell System.
 Bell Atlantic Corporation was created as one of the original "Baby Bell" Regional Bell Operating Companies (RBOCs) in 1984.

 Bell Atlantic's original roster of operating companies included: